IBM/node-red-dsx-workflow/README.md

 #### What is Node-RED?
 Node-RED is a tool for wiring together APIs and online services on Bluemix.
 The APIs and online services are configured as nodes that can be wired to orchestrate a workflow.
 It is also a web server where the UI solution can be deployed.
 It has nodes that support integration with many database services, watson services and analytics services.

+Node-RED reduces a lot of development effort.
+It is easy to improve the solution using other services with Node-RED.
+It opens a world of possibilities for developers.

 When the reader has completed this journey, they will understand how to:

 * Create and run a Jupyter notebook in DSX.